 Financial assets and liabilities are initially recognised when the Santander UK group becomes a party to the contractual terms of the instrument.
 The Santander UK group determines the classification of its financial assets and liabilities at initial recognition and measures a financial asset or financial liability at its fair value plus or minus, in the case of a financial asset or financial liability not at FVTPL, transaction costs that are incremental and directly attributable to the acquisition or issue of the financial asset or financial liability.
-Transaction costs of financial liabilities carried at FVTPL are expensed in profit or loss.
+Transaction costs of financial assets and financial assets are provided to reduce the acquisition or issue of the financial asset or financial liability.
+Transaction costs of financial assets and financial assets measured at FVTPL are expensed in profit or loss.
 Immediately after initial recognition, an expected credit loss (ECL) allowance is recognised for financial assets measured at amortised cost and investments in debt instruments measured at FVOCI.